pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 Since all events are of the same type, the `type` field should be constant for all our events, which happens to be the true for the very first bytes.
 So let's assume `kVstMidiType` to be `0x01`.

-Bytes at positions @8-11 very and might be the `deltaFrames` field (JUCE uses this field to sort the events chronologically).
+Bytes at positions @8-11 vary and might be the `deltaFrames` field (JUCE uses this field to sort the events chronologically).
 The remaining twelve 0-bytes in the middle need to be somehow assigned to `noteLength`, `noteOffset`, `detune` and `noteOffVelocity`.
 I don't know anything about these fields. `noteLength` and `noteOffVelocity` seem to allow scheduling NoteOff events in the future.
 `noteOffVelocity` should not need more than 7bits (hey MIDI).